Railway-Op-Sim/RailOSPkgManager/docs/index.md

 is only possible if ALL requirements are satisfied, i.e. simulation files, documentation and basic information are provided.

+**NOTE**: Graphics files which are of type BMP will not be copied to the Graphics folder but rather to the Images folder this is because the wildcard `*.bmp` is associated with Image files.

 ## Developers
 - [Kristian Zarebski](https://github.com/artemis-beta/)